Up to 21 dead, doctor says, as anti-China riots spread in Vietnam

 The Planning and Investment Ministry blamed the clashes on "extremists" and warned that they could seriously affect the investment environment in Vietnam.

-Formosa Plastics Group, Taiwan's biggest investor in Vietnam, said a steel plant under construction in Ha Tinh was set on fire after fighting between its Vietnamese and Chinese workers.
+Formosa Plastics Group, Taiwan's biggest investor in Vietnam, said its upcoming steel plant in Ha Tinh was set on fire after fighting between its Vietnamese and Chinese workers.
 One Chinese worker was killed and 90 others injured, it said in a statement in Taipei.

 It was not immediately clear if the casualties were among those admitted to the Ha Tinh hospital.